KnotzerIO/indoor-wayfinder/README.md

 ### Customizing the Map

 - **Editing Tools**: Developers can use vector graphic editing tools (e.g., Adobe Illustrator, Boxy SVG) to modify the SVG map.
 This includes updating layouts, adding/removing POIs, and adjusting paths.
-- **Adapting to New Formats**: If using a non-SVG background image, developers should overlay an SVG layer for paths and POIs.
-This hybrid approach allows the use of detailed backgrounds with scalable vector paths for interaction.
+See the screenshot below for an example of map editing in action with Boxy SVG.

 ## Credits

-This project was inspired by my diploma work and the continuous support from my mentors and peers.
+This project was inspired by my diploma work and significantly influenced by the support of mentors, peers, and resources like [maciejb2k's pathfinding app](https://github.com/maciejb2k/pathfinding_app).

 ## License

-This project is open source and available under the MIT License.
+Pathpal is open-sourced under the MIT License.
+Contributions and feedback are welcome!